NeuroTechX/eeg-notebooks_v0.1/README.md

 # EEG Notebooks

 ### NOTE:
+This is a fork of https://github.com/amandakeasson/eeg-notebooks to add a new cueing task, minor adjustments to mac experiment run script to name files with subject number and session.

-This is a fork of [https://github.com/neurotechx/eeg-notebooks](https://github.com/neurotechx/eeg-notebooks), with several modifications and additional scripts to allow Mac users to run the experiments.
+amandakeasson/ version is a fork of [https://github.com/neurotechx/eeg-notebooks](https://github.com/neurotechx/eeg-notebooks), with several modifications and additional scripts to allow Mac users to run the experiments.

 A collection of classic EEG experiments implemented in Python and Jupyter notebooks.
 This repo is a work in progress with the goal of making it easy to perform classical EEG experiments and automatically analyze data.